3 Tips to Make Your New Year’s Health Goals Stick

 1. Track every step

 Invest in fitness tracker apps and technology like the Fitbit, a high-tech pedometer that records both daily and nighttime activities.
 Even when it’s soggy outside, health and fitness trackers can help coach you through almost any excuse so you can hike happily in the rain.
 Make a concerted effort to exercise more consistently amid the beauty of the Pacific Northwest with sports such as running, cycling and skiing.
 You can also add more steps to your daily routine by choosing the stairs over the elevator or running errands by foot instead of by car.
-Also, be sure to check out EveryMove, a healthy-living program that rewards you for being active with incentives from your health plan, employer or favorite brands.

 2. Plan before you shop